tssure/tssure/README.md

 }
 ```

-Note that `Fixture`s are also `Scenario`s - they'll be executed as verification cases in the same way too.
+Note that fixtures are also executed as scenarios - they'll be run as verification cases in the same way too.

 ## Why Not Decorators?